CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Proposed Method: CHIMERA

 \subsection{Adaptive Cache Injection (ACI)}

-Previous image morphing methods \cite{yang2023impus,zhang2024diffmorpher,cao2025freemorph} typically interpolate only the latents obtained from \texttt{DDIM} and then perform denoising.
-However, prior state–of–the–art (SOTA) method \cite{cao2025freemorph} provides limited input–aligned guidance to the diffusion model, often producing images that deviate from both \(A\) and \(B\).
-To address this limitation, we propose \textbf{A}daptive \textbf{C}ache \textbf{I}njection (ACI), which guides the denoising process by injecting depth- and timestep-adaptive cached multi–scale features.
+As discussed in \cref{Sec:PreNObs}, reusing only the Key and Value features from attention layers cannot guarantee both domain consistency and smoothness.
+To overcome this limitation, we propose Adaptive Cache Injection (ACI), which adaptively leverages all diffusion layers.

-As described in Sec.~\ref{sec:pm}, during \texttt{DDIM}, we cache down ($\mathbf{D}$), mid ($\mathbf{M}$), and up ($\mathbf{U}$) features for each input (see Eq.~\ref{eq:cache_layer}).
-Then, for each morphing index $k$, cached features from $A$ and $B$ are blended via Eq.~\ref{eq:cache_layer_inversion}.
+As described in \cref{sec:pm}, during \texttt{DDIM}, we cache down ($\mathbf{D}$), mid ($\mathbf{M}$), and up ($\mathbf{U}$) features for each input (see \cref{eq:cache_layer}), and blend the cached features from $A$ and $B$ via \cref{eq:cache_layer_inversion} for each morphing index $k$.
+However, naively reusing all cached layers at all timesteps does not guarantee stable performance.
+To address this issue, we introduce \textbf{Layer- and Timestep-wise Frequency Matching (LTM)}, which constructs a frequency-based layer--timestep correspondence \emph{during the caching stage} based on the observations in \cref{Sec:PreNObs}.